skupperproject/refdog/terminology.md

 A token contains a secret, which represents the authority to create a link.

 Tokens can be restricted....
 Tokens are restricted by default....
+1 use, 15 mins

 ### Ingress